 - Inspection activities in the live lane of multilane roads greater than 70km hr are not covered under this qualification

-- The Inspector qualification does not require an STMS to be in overall charge of the inspection activty
+- The Inspector qualification does not require an STMS to be in overall charge of the inspection activity

 This special qualification is designed for:

-Staff who are regularly involved in the installation of TTM closures on CAT A, B or C roads, which may include inspecting or carrying out non-invasive work, are not eligible for the Inspector warrant.
+*Staff who are regularly involved in the installation of TTM which may include inspecting or carrying out non-invasive work, are not eligible for the Inspector warrant and must hold the appropriate TTM warrant.

 Examples of activities that can be carried out under the Inspector warrant: